mkopylec/session-couchbase-spring-boot-starter/README.md

 ```

 ##### Additional info
-Using couchbase backed HTTP session you can share session among multiple web applications.
+Using Couchbase backed HTTP session you can share session among multiple web applications.
 The session will not be destroyed when the web applications will be shut down.

 You can access session attributes in 2 ways: